 No two pieces ever turn out the same!

-After hand building the individual piece using stoneware clay.
+After hand building the individual pieces using stoneware clay.

-I then 'Bisque' fire it in my electric kiln.
+I then 'Bisque' fire them in my electric kiln to 1000 degrees C.

-I then glaze the piece using specialist Raku glazes.
+I then glaze the pieces using specialist Raku glazes.

 About 5-6 pieces are placed on kiln shelves inside the outdoor Raku kiln.